Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ## Why not stake?

-- Tokens will be locked for about 28 days on AXIA after unbonding, seven days on AXIALunar.
+- Tokens will be locked for about 28 days on AXIA after unbonding.
 - Punishment in case of validator found to be misbehaving (see [#slashing](#slashing)).
 - You want to use the tokens for a allychain slot.